WebberZone/where-did-they-go-from-here/readme.txt

 * **Styles**: The output is wrapped in CSS classes which allows you to easily style the list.
 You can enter your custom CSS styles from within WordPress Admin area
 * **Fully customisable output**: Extendable via filters and actions.
 Style with CSS or use the inbuilt plugin API
 * **Thumbnail support**:
+	* Uses the default WordPress image options to create the correct size image
-	* Support for WordPress post thumbnails
+	* Support for WordPress featured image
 	* Auto-extract the first image in your post to be displayed as a thumbnail
-	* Manually enter the URL of the thumbnail via <a href="http://codex.wordpress.org/Custom_Fields">WordPress meta fields</a>
+	* Manually enter the URL of the thumbnail via [WordPress meta fields](http://codex.wordpress.org/Custom_Fields)
-	* Use timthumb to resize images or use your own filter function to resize post images

 From v2.0.0, this plugin incorporates [Freemius Insights](https://freemius.com).
 If you opt-in, some data about your usage of will be sent to freemius.com and will be used by me to help improve the plugin.
 This is completely optional and if you choose not to opt-in, it will not affect your usage of the plugin.